 In these cases, buyers can add an appraisal contingency to their offer, asserting that the appraised value of the property must meet or exceed the price they agreed to pay for it or they can walk away from the deal without losing their deposit.

 But what about in competitive seller’s markets when making mortgage contingencies could mean losing the deal?
 In those cases, buyers might have to put down extra money to bridge the gap between what their lender is willing to give and what they offered.

 Think carefully in this situation about what you would do if the only way to nab your dream home would be to come up with more cash.
 For some people, it might be possible (perhaps by borrowing from family); for others, it would mean walking away or risk overextending oneself and blowing one’s budget.

 Recommended: Home Affordability Calculator

 How Can Buyers Beat Other Offers on a House?

-There are a few things homebuyers can do to improve their odds of winning when there are multiple offers on a house, though certain tactics may vary based on the local real estate market or specific circumstances.
+Are you wondering, “But how can I compete against multiple offers on a house?”
+There are a few things homebuyers can do to improve their odds of winning when there are multiple offers on a house.
+Consider the following options:

 A Sizable Earnest Money Deposit